 Constantly checking your phone is distracting, a time-drain, and it can fuel anxiety.
 But let’s face it, our phones are a part of today’s world so the trick is to learn how to use them wisely.
 Try to limit your access to your phone and make your phone-time intentional at certain times of the day.
 I find my phone can pull me away from whatever I am supposed to be focusing on in any given moment.
 So, if I am at my desk, watching TV or walking the dog, I intentionally leave my phone somewhere else to avoid checking it.
 I have all notifications turned off, so I choose when to check messages and I also have ‘downtime’ activated so that I can’t check certain apps between 9.30pm and 8am.

 When life is overwhelming, rather than focusing your mind on the things that are causing the overwhelm, focus on the positive things that you have in your life, the things that are going well and the things that you are grateful for.
 Try to reframe the way you look at the current situation; everything is temporary and difficult moments will pass.
 It might help to keep a gratitude journal, or at the end of each day, ask your family or friends to each share one thing they are grateful for that day.

 For the end of each day, plan something simple that makes you feel comforted and nourished, and make it something that you will look forward to.
 This could be sitting in front of the fire knitting.
 It could be lighting a candle and having a bath, it could be a slow relaxing yoga practice or a guided relaxation.
 Creating space for an activity that will help you slow down and unwind just before bedtime can help you with better sleep, and having something to look forward to can help you to stay positive throughout the day.

-If you’d like to practice yoga with me, you can do that live, or on demand.
+You can practice yoga with me both live and on-demand via my online membership.
 My blogs on how to practice yoga at home and how to establish habits now, for the benefit of your future self might also be helpful!